LucasJMO/E6Plus/prestige_classes/DragonDisciple.md

 **Weapon and Armor Proficiency**: Dragon disciples gain no proficiency with any weapon or armor.

-**Spells per Day/Spells Known**: Dragon disciples gain bonus spells as they gain levels in this prestige class, as if from having a high ability score, as given on Table: The Dragon Disciple.
+**Spells per Day/Spells Known**: Dragon disciples gain bonus spells as they gain levels in this prestige class, as if from having a high ability score.
 A bonus spell can be added to any level of spells the disciple already has the ability to cast.

 If a character has more than one spellcasting class, he must decide to which class he adds each bonus spell as it is gained.
 Once a bonus spell has been applied, it cannot be shifted.

-**Natural Armor Increase**: At 1st, 3rd, and 5th level, a dragon disciple gains an increase to the character’s existing natural armor (if any), as indicated on Table: The Dragon Disciple (the numbers represent the total increase gained to that point).
+**Natural Armor Increase**: At 1st, 3rd, and 5th level, a dragon disciple gains an increase to the character’s existing natural armor (if any).
 As his skin thickens, a dragon disciple takes on more and more of his progenitor’s physical aspect.

-**Ability Boost**(Ex): As a dragon disciple gains levels in this prestige class, his ability scores increase as noted on Table: The Dragon Disciple.
+**Ability Boost**(Ex): As a dragon disciple gains levels in this prestige class, his ability scores increase.

 These increases stack and are gained as if through level advancement.